betoule/cosmologix/doc/validation_paper.md

 computation is insufficient for the need of the LEMAITRE analysis, a compilation of type-Ia Supernovae joining the very large sample of nearby events discovered by ZTF [@rigault:2025] to higher redshift events from the SNLS [@astier:2006] and HSC [@yasuda:2019].

-The LEMAITRE collaboration is therefore releasing its internal code for the computation of cosmological distances.
-The computation itself is very standard, but the implementation in JAX is tailored for speed, while preserving reasonable accuracy.
+The LEMAITRE collaboration is therefore releasing its internal code for computing cosmological distances.
+While the computation follows standard methods, our JAX implementation is optimized for speed while maintaining sufficient accuracy.
+This paper documents the implementation.
+Readers unfamiliar with cosmological computations may find helpful guidance in standard cosmology resources, such as Baumann's course [@baumann].

 # Computations of the homogeneous background evolution